 Online shoppers can’t see, touch, or try on an item before they buy it.
 Sales, positive reviews, and high-quality images tempt them, but no matter what the incentives, they know the product might not arrive looking like what they hoped.
 Consider the statistics involving returns.

 - One third of online transactions result in returns.

 - Retailers are at fault in 65 percent of the cases.
 Either they shipped the wrong item, the product appeared different in photos, or it arrived damaged.

 - 63 percent of shoppers read return policies before they complete a sale.

 - 81 percent of consumers want hassle-free, no-cost return shipping.

 Where store shoppers take several similar items to the dressing room to evaluate, online shoppers often order more than one variation with the intention of returning what they don’t want.
 Even if they’re reasonably sure they’ll like what they order and are ready to commit, they want the security of knowing they can change their mind without paying a penalty.
+Branding companies will tell you that this is a very essential step in making sure that you are able to retain the trust of your customers.
 Make sure your shipping and return policies are easy to find and to understand.